A cosmological model describing the early inflation, the intermediate decelerating expansion, and the late accelerating expansion by a quadratic equation of state: Basic Equations of Cosmology

 where dots denote differentiation with respect to time.
 These are the well-known cosmological equations describing a non-static universe first derived by Friedmann \cite{weinberg}.

 The Friedmann equations are usually written in the form

 where we have introduced the Hubble parameter $H=\dot a/a$.
 Among these three equations, only two are independent.
 The first equation, which can be viewed as an ``equation of continuity'', can be directly derived from the conservation of the energy momentum tensor $\partial_i T^{ij}=0$ which results from the Bianchi identities.
 For a given barotropic equation of state $p=p(\rho)$, it determines the relation between the density and the scale factor.
-Then, the temporal evolution of the scale factor is given by Eq. (\ref{b4}).
+Then, the temporal evolution of the scale factor is given by Equation (\ref{b4}).

-In this paper, we consider a flat universe ($k=0$) in agreement with the observations of the cosmic microwave background (CMB) \cite{bt}.
-On the other hand, we set $\Lambda=0$ because the effect of the cosmological constant will be taken into account in the equation of state.
+In this paper, we consider a flat universe ($k=0$) in agreement with the observations of the cosmic microwave background (CMB) \cite{planck2013,planck2015}.
+On the other hand, we set $\Lambda=0$ because the contribution of the dark energy will be taken into account in the equation of state.
 The Friedmann equations then reduce to

 The deceleration parameter is defined by